Gapcoin1/gapcoin/README.md

 sudo apt install db5.3-util libdb5.3++-dev libdb5.3-dev

+Open New Terminal

+ALT+CTRL T

 **git clone https://gitlab.com/Gapcoin/gapcoin.git**

-Go into gapcoin repository after cloned, CTRL H to view hidden folders, Cut and paste the included .gapcoin file into your Linux Home Directory where gapcoin repository is located.
+Go into gapcoin FILE repository after cloned, CTRL H to view hidden folders, Cut and paste the included .gapcoin file into your Linux Home Directory where gapcoin repository is located.

 NOTE .GAPCOIN IS SEPERATE FROM THE GAPCOIN REPOSITORY CODE WHERE GAPCOIN IS CLONED